-Ritalin can be a highly effective choice in treating these disorders, and the inattentiveness and hyperactivity a child can experience have been shown to improve with its use.
+Ritalin can be a highly effective choice in treating these disorders.
+The inattentiveness and hyperactivity a child can experience have been shown to improve with its use.
 These drugs are not miracle cures, but they can provide adequate relief for children who struggle in school.
 They have been demonstrated to improve test scores and bring a higher sense of self-esteem to the child.

 Ritalin addiction can be very serious and even dangerous.
 If you or someone you know has been using the drug, it is necessary to learn the signs of abuse and addiction.
 Being aware of these signs may help you address the problems and avoid serious consequences.